The WWE Network's

 Two - Steve Austin, and more specifically, his podcast (the best wrestling-based one out there), and his emphatic praise of this match.
 Austin has raved about many specific matches and workers on his show over the years.
 Bret Hart, Shawn Michaels, and Ric Flair are name-checked weekly, for example, but his glowing review of this particular match was different.

 Austin, like 90% of fans watching, probably expected a good match when the bell rang, but an all-time classic?
 No one saw it coming.
 Hearing Austin mark out about it on his show mirrored my own enthusiasm (and the enthusiasm of countless other "serious" wrestling fans).
 Was Austin lurking at wrestling nerd hubs like WrestlingClassics and ProWrestlingOnly all along?
 The question no longer seemed preposterous.
-Austin loving this match was like finding out that he agrees Tusk is better than Rumours
+Austin loving this match was like finding out that he agrees Tusk is better than Rumours.

 Again - this is all tangential to what actually happened in the match, but whatever.
-The match is classic "Southern tag" laid out brilliantly, engaging the audience through sound fundamentals and storytelling.
+The match is a classic "Southern tag" laid out brilliantly, engaging the audience through sound fundamentals and storytelling.
 By living up to their motto - No Flips, Just Fists - the Revival masterfully manipulate the crowd into supporting the more dynamic (but relatively unknown) challengers.
 Via a bounty of ref distractions and cut-offs, blind tags and just enough (but not too many) big spots, the teams raise the suspense until they're getting huge reactions from Wrestling 101 sequences.
 A star-making match for both teams and one that "students of the game" will dissect for years to come at the developmental camp.

 4. Asuka vs. Bayley - NXT Takeover: Brooklyn II